 … AND EVERY VOICE COUNTS.

-The Arthritis Foundation, Northeast Region places great importance on making our constituents’ voices heard on national, state and local issues impacting people with arthritis.
-The key to success in changing government policies is through grassroots advocacy and the recruitment, training and mobilization of the Region’s advocates is critical.
-Providing training at the regional level empowers advocates and equips you with the information and skills you need to become effective.
+The Arthritis Foundation places great importance on making our constituents’ voices heard on national, state and local issues impacting people with arthritis.
+The key to success in changing government policies is through grassroots advocacy and the recruitment, training and mobilization of our advocates is critical.
+Providing local trainings empowers advocates and equips you with the information and skills you need to become effective.

 The Northeast Region is therefore committed to offering training opportunities to our constituents in New York, New Jersey and Eastern Pennsylvania.
 Speakers at the trainings include local elected officials and/or their legislative aides, Arthritis Foundation national advocacy staff, active arthritis advocates and Ambassadors, Regional Director of Advocacy, and local program staff.
 Participants at each session receive a comprehensive training binder full of materials on our priority issues, arthritis advocacy resources, training tips, and ways to get involved.